10 Common Technical Interview Mistakes (And How to Avoid Them)

 max_val = num

-return max_valMistake #10: Poor Time Management
+return max_valMistake #10.
+Poor Time Management

-What happens: The candidate spends 30 minutes on the first problem and rushes (or doesn't finish) the second.
+Sometimes the candidate spends 30 minutes on the first problem and rushes (or doesn't finish) the second.

 Summary Checklist

-Before your next interview, review this checklist:
+Before your next interview, review this checklist.

 Practice Makes Perfect